← All stories

 Scene 1 / 8

-Morning in the flower garden, and Piku the ant is all business.
-A big crumb of bread on his shoulder, he darts about on six legs up this marigold stalk, over that hibiscus leaf, criss-crossing the whole garden.
-Chest puffed out, Piku says “Who's as quick as me?
-I'll circle the whole garden before the morning's out!”
+Morning in the flower garden, and the ant was all business a big crumb of bread on his shoulder, six legs going at a dash.
+Chest puffed right out, he said, "Who's as quick as me!"

 Scene 2 / 8

-On a leaf, a little caterpillar was inching along one fold… another fold.
-Piku doubled over laughing “Oh my, so slow!
-I dash wherever I please, and you can't even cross a single leaf!”
-The caterpillar looked up and said softly “What's the hurry, brother?
-Everyone has their own time.”
+On a leaf a caterpillar was inching along one fold, then another.
+The ant doubled over laughing.
+"Oh my, how slow you are!"
+The caterpillar looked up.
+"What's the hurry, friend?
+Everyone has a time of their own."

 Scene 3 / 8

-A few days later.
-Slowly, slowly the caterpillar climbed a thin bamboo twig.
-Then it wrapped and folded itself into a little shell quiet, still, hanging from the branch.
-All it said, in a drowsy voice, was “Let me rest a while… we'll meet when the time comes.”
+A few days later the caterpillar climbed a thin bamboo twig and wrapped itself away inside a little shell quiet and still, hanging from the branch.
+"Let me rest a while… we'll meet again when the time is right."

 Scene 4 / 8

-That afternoon Piku wandered by and saw the shell.
-He burst out giggling “Oh dear, once you were slow, now you're stuck dangling for good!
-Poor thing!”
-A soft voice floated out from inside “We'll meet when the time comes, brother.”
-For a moment something niggled in Piku's chest then he shrugged and dashed off again.
+That afternoon the ant came by and spotted the shell.
+He burst out giggling.
+"First you were slow, now you're stuck hanging there!
+Poor little thing."
+A soft voice drifted out from inside.
+"We'll meet when the time comes."

 Scene 5 / 8

 Night fell over the garden.
-The flowers had drifted to sleep, and even the crickets had hushed.
-Under a moon round as a plate, the little shell hung all alone silent, still.
-Here and there, fireflies blinked on and off.
-Inside, a quiet waiting went on… a little more waiting… Do you know what was happening in there?
+The flowers had drifted off to sleep, and even the crickets had hushed.
+Under the moon, the little shell hung all by itself silent and still.
+Do you know what was happening inside?

 Scene 6 / 8

-The first light of dawn broke through.
-The dew-wet shell began, ever so slowly, to split and out came a little creature with two damp, crumpled wings.
-Bit by bit it opened them, drying them in the sun red, orange, gold!
-Amazed, it whispered “These wings… are they really mine?”
+At the first light of dawn the dew-wet shell began to split.
+Out crept a little creature with two damp, crumpled wings.
+It spread them in the warm sun red, and orange, and gold!
+"These wings… can they really be mine?"

 Scene 7 / 8

-Wings spread in the golden light, the butterfly floated up flutter, flutter!
-Below, Piku stared open-mouthed, his six legs stuck fast to the ground.
-Circling once overhead, the butterfly smiled “Goodbye, brother Piku!
-You race across the garden today the sky is my road.
+Wings spread wide, the butterfly lifted into the air flutter, flutter!
+Down below, the ant stared open-mouthed.
+Circling once overhead, the butterfly smiled.
+"Today the whole sky is my road.
 Didn't I tell you?
-Everyone's time comes.”
+Everyone's time comes at last."

 Scene 8 / 8